Back in the late ‘90s, PriceWaterhouseCoopers asked Jeremy Petranka to look into what was just starting to be called big data.

 “Data analytics hadn’t quite boomed yet,” he said.
 “The cloud was just beginning to form.”

 Twenty years later, the cloud is everywhere but companies have been slower to grasp how big data can transform their organizations.
-As assistant dean for the Master of Quantitative Management: Business Analytics program at Duke University’s Fuqua School of Business, Petranka is hoping to help change that.
+As associate dean for the Master of Quantitative Management programs at Duke University’s Fuqua School of Business, Petranka is hoping to help change that.

 “There’s still a divide between the wranglers of data and the users of data,” he said.
 “It still feels like people are viewing analytics as an add-on tool and not as a potentially central tool to help run an organization.”

-Petranka sees himself as the poster child for the kind of students Fuqua wants for the Business Analytics program, which trains students in data analytics and communication for business.
+Petranka sees himself as the poster child for the kind of students Fuqua wants for the Business Analytics programs, which trains students in data analytics and communication for business.

 “They’re my people,” he said of the prospective students.
 “I have a natural affinity for STEM kids who love the tools they’ve developed, but not the questions they’ve had to answer -- the students who care more about how Boeing can improve its business strategy than how Boeing builds airplanes.”